Kleine–Levin syndrome: Symptoms

 Patients with Kleine–Levin syndrome (KLS) experience recurring episodes of prolonged sleep (hypersomnia).
 In most cases, patients sleep 15 to 21 hours a day during episodes.

-Excessive appetite (hyperphagia) and unusual cravings are present in half to two thirds of cases.
+Excessive appetite (hyperphagia) and unusual cravings are present in half to two-thirds of cases.
 About half of patients, mainly male patients, experience dramatically increased sexual urges (hypersexuality).
 Several other symptoms usually accompany the syndrome, including marked changes in mood and cognitive ability.
 Derealization and severe apathy are present in at least 80 percent of cases.
 About one third of patients experience hallucinations or delusions.
 Depression and anxiety occur less commonly; one study found them in about 25 percent of patients.
 Individuals usually cannot remember what happened during episodes.
 Repetitive behaviors and headaches are commonly reported.
 Some patients act very childlike during episodes, and communication skills and coordination sometimes worsen.

-Sleep studies of KLS show varying results based on the amount of time the patient is observed.
+Sleep studies of KLS show varying results based on the period the patient is observed.
 Slow wave sleep is often reduced at the beginning of episodes, and REM sleep is reduced near the end.
-Conversely, REM sleep is often normal at the beginning, and slow wave sleep is often normal by the conclusion.
+Conversely, REM sleep is often normal at the beginning; slow wave sleep is often normal by the conclusion.
 Stage two non-rapid eye movement sleep is often interrupted during KLS.
-Studies also show that stage one and three non-rapid eye movement sleep become more efficient when the episodes end.
+Studies also show that stage one and three non-rapid eye movement sleep becomes more efficient when the episodes end.
 The Multiple Sleep Latency Test has yielded inconsistent results when given to KLS patients.
 In many cases, hours are spent in a withdrawn sleep-like state while awake during episodes.
-Most sleep studies have been performed while subject is near the end of their episodes.
+Most sleep studies have been performed while the subject is near the end of their episodes.
 Some patients experience brief insomnia and become very happy and talkative after the episode ends.